Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • This directive also defines and prohibits the use of these terms in the DOD.

-• CompTIA Security+ is the minimum requirement.
+• CompTIA Security+ usually is the minimum.

 • Many companies, even those that will not do business with government agencies, have become copycats and need the same certifications as those companies required.